zextras/tech-doc/source/suite/installation.rst

 and search for a preexisting installation of either Zextras Suite or Zextras Migration Tool.

-   **Warning**

-   Should any component of Zextras Migration Tool be detected, you will be prompted to uninstall them and run again the Zextras Suite installation script afterwards.
+.. warning:: Should any component of Zextras Migration Tool be detected, you will be prompted to uninstall them and run again the Zextras Suite installation script afterwards.

 Before proceeding with the installation, you will be required to accept the EULA of Zextras, after which the actual installation shall take